 Zaria Kaduna State, Nigeria Travel Guide

 Dry Season (October/November to March/April): Minimal rainfall.
-The Harmattan wind blows from The winter Months, bringing cooler mornings and evenings, fine dust.
-Temperatures rise towards the end of the dry season, often exceeding 38°C (100°F).
-Humidity remains low.
+The Harmattan wind blows from The winter Months, bringing cooler in the morning and evening, fine dust.
+Temperatures rise in the direction of the end of the dry season, often exceeding 38°C (100°F).
+Moisture level remains low.
 Wet Season (April/May to September/October): Heavy rainfall characterizes these months, with From july To september seeing the most intense downpours.
 Temperatures stay hot, though the rain offers some moderation.
 The levels of humidity are high.

-Harmattan: From Between december And february, this dry, dusty wind may reduce visibility and air quality.
+Harmattan: From Between december And february, this dry, dusty wind may reduce sight and air quality.
 A light scarf or face covering Helps protect against dust.

-Flooding: Heavy rains during the wet season can cause localized flooding.
+Flooding: Heavy rains during the wet the season may cause localized flooding.
 Keep up-to-date on local weather conditions.

 The period Of december to february